 A VPN for the world’s biggest and most popular repository of online video?
 Surely that’s not necessary?
-Well, it might not be for some folks, but others may have good reasons for using a VPN with YouTube.
+Well, it might not be for some folks, but there are plenty of good reasons for using a VPN with Youtube.

 For starters, the video sharing website isn’t available in some countries where online censorship blocks access to Google’s site (and many others besides).
 Even those who aren’t subject to such draconian measures may find that not every video is accessible to them (sometimes thanks to copyright laws, but sometimes simply due to the uploader’s preference).

 Then there’s the secondary issue of speed.
 While a VPN service can add overheads to your internet connection, and slow things down a little, that’s not always the case, and a well-optimized network can actually increase your speeds in some circumstances.
 It can also help you avoid ISP throttling when streaming video from YouTube, which is something that allegedly goes on with some Internet Service Providers.